WintjesDTA/Recipe-mendix/README.md

 the spring controller with the right data, without having to deal with the auto-generated Recipeml class.

 I feel confident that I could have fully implemented the requirements if I had spent more time on the assignement.
-It however was a while ago that I worked with java so it took me a while to get started.
+It however was a while ago that I worked with java.

 Looking forward to your feedback!